-At 31 December 2023 the majority of reinsurance recoverables for paid and unpaid losses were due from entities with a rating of A- or better from A.M.
+At December 31, 2024 the substantially all reinsurance recoverables for paid and unpaid losses were due from entities with a rating of A- or better from A.M.
 Best Company, Standard & Poor or Fitch.

 Operational Risk

 Operational Risk presents itself as the risk of a loss from inadequate or failed internal processes, or from personnel and systems, or from external events.
 Somers also includes in Operational Risk the risk of loss resulting from failure to comply with laws as well as prudent ethical standards and contractual obligations.
 It also includes the exposure to litigation from all aspects of business activities.